 Most pharma AI initiatives do not fail because the technology does not work.
 They fail because no one can clearly answer a much more basic question: Who owns it?
 The proof of concept runs.
 The use case is compelling.
 The model performs as expected.
 And then progress slows to a crawl.
 QA waits for a validation strategy.
 IT waits for stable requirements.
 The business waits for someone to make a decision.
 By the time ownership is clarified, momentum is gone and the organization quietly returns to familiar, manual ways of working.

-What the regulation actually says about accountability
+What Annex 22 says about accountability

-- Qualified people with named, documented responsibilities
+Qualified people with named, documented responsibilities

 - A white‑box understanding of the model’s behavior, not just its outputs